HEMAVIDAVALURU/Sales_Insights_Analysis_Using_PowerBI/README.md

 The solution involves:

-Extracting and storing data in a MySQL database Connecting Power BI to the database
+Extracting and storing data in a MySQL database <br>
+Connecting Power BI to the database
 Performing data cleaning and transformation
 Building an interactive dashboard with key KPIs and visual insights